human37/gee/README.md

     $ brew tap human37/gee
       brew install gee

-You can also complile from source and install using cargo.
+You can also compile from source and install using cargo.
 First clone the repository, and then within the repository run:

     $ cargo install --path .